10 Reasons Why Princeton is Pure Holiday Magic

 ISTOCK.COM/AIMINTANG / Princeton

 For a holiday destination brimming with seasonal spirit, don your festive apparel and head to Princeton.
 This charming Ivy League destination offers plenty of holiday fun.
-Here are 11 ways to celebrate the season!
+Here are 10 ways to celebrate the season!

 1. See a Holiday Classic.
 No work of literature has captured the true spirit of Christmas more than A Christmas Carol by Charles Dickens.
 Small wonder that the annual stage production at McCarter Theatre is a treasured Princeton tradition.
-Catch A Christmas Carol at McCarter, which features members of the greater Princeton community, December 10-29.
+Catch A Christmas Carol at McCarter, which features members of the greater Princeton community, through December 28.

 MUNICIPALITY OF PRINCETON / Princeton University Chapel